 - Increased storage space: It may not seem like your face frame is really eating up all that much space in your kitchen, but in fact, it could be seriously impacting the amount of storage space that’s available to you.
 You should invest in frameless cabinetry if you’re struggling to store all of your cooking supplies and equipment.

 - Modern aesthetic: Frameless cabinets offer a striking, modern appearance in comparison with framed cabinetry.
 Because the drawers and doors are nearly butted flush with the rest of the cabinet, rather than jutting out from the face frame, they’re much more attractive.
 You can install a sleek material, like quartz, on your cabinet doors for a clean, shiny sheen.

 - Open shelving potential: When you’re using a frameless cabinet system, you don’t even necessarily need cabinet doors.
 Instead, you could leave your cabinets unsecured for an open shelving system.
 This can make it easier to access your kitchen materials, and allow you to show off stylish appliances and more.
 Open shelving systems are particularly in vogue in larger kitchens.

 Since 1987, Authentic Custom Cabinetry has been a premier provider of both framed and frameless cabinets in Phoenix, AZ.
 Regardless of the type of cabinetry you think is best suited for your home, we’ll work with you to help identify and build cabinets that meet and exceed your expectations.
-To learn more about our commitment to quality cabinetry and to begin the custom cabinet building process, reach out to one of our friendly representatives today.
+Kitchen cabinets, bathroom cabinets, office cabinets, and more.
+Contact us today for details!

 Categorised in: Custom Cabinets